Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 different objects may have different values of ``n``.

-This class acts like a normal immutable expression class, and the API described above works fine.
+This class acts like a normal immutable expression class, and the API described above works normally.
 But direct access to the shared list could have unexpected results.

 Mutable Expressions